Managing Keys and Certificates

 • Certificate Signing Request (CSR)—A file that includes encoded information generated by a web server.
 It is sent from an applicant to the Certificate Authority to request a digital certificate.
 The CSR contains information identifying the applicant and the public key chosen by the applicant.
 Before creating a CSR, the applicant first generates a key pair keeping the private key secret.
 The corresponding private key is not included in the CSR, but is used to digitally sign the entire request.

-Identity Categories:
+Identity Categories

 The Identity Categories section provides a functional overview of each identity category and available key management options for the default Policy Manager keystore or External Keystore feature.